 Nitrate is also found in water.
 Nitrate can leach into water from nitrogen fertilizer use, manure, or sewage (e.g., from septic tanks) (Howarth et al. 2002).
 The U.S. Geologic Survey reports that in the U.S., 1% of public water supplies contain excess nitrate, 9% of private wells, and 21% of shallow wells under farmland (Wolfe and Patz 2002).

-Since the 1980s, there have been a number of studies looking to see if children exposed to higher nitrate or nitrite levels through food or water have a higher risk of type 1 diabetes.
-But few have looked at exposures to parents.
+Since the 1980s, there have been a number of studies looking to see if children exposed to higher nitrate or nitrite levels through food or water have a higher risk of type 1 diabetes:

 Subsequent studies focusing on type 1 diabetes and dietary nitrate/nitrite/N-nitroso compounds have found some associations, but not consistently (reviewed in Virtanen and Knip 2003).
 For example, a Swedish study found that children with type 1 diabetes had eaten more food containing nitrosamines, nitrite, and nitrate than those without diabetes (Dahlquist et al. 1990).
 A large study in Finland found that children with type 1 diabetes and their mothers ate more nitrite than children (and their mothers) who did not have diabetes.
 There was no difference for nitrate/nitrite in drinking water (Virtanen et al. 1994).
 Two other studies, however, did not find associations between dietary nitrite/nitrate, although they did not control for other variables (Virtanen and Knip 2003).
 A more recent study of Canadian youth found a positive trend between nitrate intake via food during the year before diagnosis, although the trend was not statistically significant.
 They did not find a correlation between nitrite or nitrosamines and type 1 diabetes development (Benson et al. 2010).

-Higher nitrate levels in drinking water have sometimes been associated with an increased incidence of type 1 diabetes (e.g., Parslow et al. 1997; Kostraba et al. 1992), but not necessarily (e.g., van Maanen et al. 2000; Moltchanova et al. 2004; Muntoni et al. 2006).
+Higher nitrate levels in drinking water have sometimes been associated with an increased incidence of type 1 diabetes (e.g., Parslow et al. 1997; Kostraba et al. 1992), but not always (e.g., van Maanen et al. 2000; Moltchanova et al. 2004; Muntoni et al. 2006).
 A recent prospective study in Germany that followed people over time did not find nitrate or nitrite levels in drinking water during the first year of life to be associated with the development of type 1-related autoimmunity (Winkler et al. 2008).
-Exposure levels differed in these studies, making direct comparisons difficult.

 Interestingly, the Icelandic studies follow a similar pattern as is seen with other environmental contaminants that can affect health (described on the autoimmunity page).
 That is,